rt-001/Learning-Management-System-LMS-/README.md

 ## 📡 REST APIs (Total: 14)

+Each API example now prefixed with either http://localhost:8000 or the Live URL.

 All protected routes require a `Bearer token` in the `Authorization` header.

 ###  1. Register User